caltechlibrary/sidewall/README.md

 ### Basic setup and use

-As discussed in the next section, Sidewall defines object classes such as `Researcher`, `Publication`, and a few others to represent the different types of records returned as the results of a Dimensions search query.
-To make queries, import the Sidewall package and the symbol `dimensions`:
+To use Sidewall, import the package and the symbol `dimensions` in your Python code:

 ```python
 import sidewall